Python-GIS-book/site/source/part2/chapter-06/md/04-coordinate-reference-system.md

 data["geometry"].head()
 ```

-As we can see, the coordinate values of the Polygons indeed look like {term}`decimal degrees`, so everything seems to be in order.
-WGS84 is not really a good coordinate system for representing European borders on a map because the areas get distorted.
+As we can see, the coordinate values of the Polygons indeed look like {term}`decimal degrees`, so everything looks correct.
+However, WGS84 is not really a good coordinate system for representing European borders on a map because the areas get distorted.
 Hence, it is a good idea to convert these geometries into [Lambert Azimuthal Equal Area projection](http://spatialreference.org/ref/epsg/etrs89-etrs-laea/) [^LAEA] (EPSG:3035) which is a good option for creating maps with country-level data in Europe.

-Changing from one coordinate system to another is a simple task to do in `geopandas`, as we can use the `.to_crs()` -method which is a built-in function of the GeoDataFrame.
-The function has two alternative parameters 1) `crs` and 2) `epgs` that can be used to make the coordinate transformation and re-project the data into the CRS that you want to use.
+## Reprojecting a GeoDataFrame

-- Let's re-project our data into `EPSG 3035` using `epsg` -parameter:
+Changing from one coordinate system to another is a simple task to do in `geopandas`, as we can use the `.to_crs()` -method which is a built-in functionality of the `GeoDataFrame`.
+The method has two alternative parameters: 1) `crs` which accepts CRS information from various formats, such as proj-strings or OGS WKT text; and 2) `epgs` that accepts the EPSG-code of a given coordinate system as a number.
+Both of these can be used to make the coordinate transformation and reproject the data into the desired CRS.
+Let's reproject our data into `EPSG:3035` using the `epsg` -parameter:

 ```python
 # Let's make a backup copy of our data